JiujingWu/AHD/README.md

 - The AHD-based tests inherit the robustness of the HHG test while conservatively improving its performance.

 - The AHD tests can be regarded as a crucial extension of the HHG test.

+- By default, the Manhattan ($L_1$) norm is used as the distance metric for both $X$ and $Y$ spaces.

+- Distance ties are handled using the max-rank method with stable sorting, and self-distances are excluded when computing ranks.

 ## Installation